 The Court of Appeal in Froom v Butcher referred to the Highway Code recommendation to wear seat belts.
 A civil judge, or defendant, could make the same point in relation to cycle helmets.

 If running the contributory negligence argument as a Defendant, support may be taken from Royal Mail who since October 2003 have required their 37,000 cycling postmen and women to wear helmets.
-This move was called for following the deaths of 5 cycling post workers in the 3 years up to 2001.
-Research into the issue was commissioned from the Transport Research Laboratory.
+This move was called for following the deaths of five cycling post workers in the three years up to 2001.
+Research into the issue was commissioned from the Transport Research Laboratory (TRL).
 Although the report was never published, some of the conclusions are published on the Communication Workers Union website.
-The primary conclusion appears to be “For most of the accidents which result in more serious head injuries, it is concluded that wearing of a cycle helmet would have a beneficial effect.
+The primary conclusion appears to be “for most of the accidents which result in more serious head injuries, it is concluded that wearing of a cycle helmet would have a beneficial effect.
 Furthermore, cycle helmets have the potential for preventing fatal head injury.
-Hence, the wearing of cycle helmets by Postal Workers during their normal Delivery duties may be appropriate” It also notes that “A good Cycle Helmet would be expected to prevent fatal head injuries in accidents in which a Cyclist, travelling at speed of up to 15 mph falls from his/her bicycle and impacts against a road surface or kerb”
+Hence, the wearing of cycle helmets by Postal Workers during their normal Delivery duties may be appropriate.”
+It also notes that “a good cycle helmet would be expected to prevent fatal head injuries in accidents in which a cyclist, travelling at speed of up to 15 mph falls from his/her bicycle and impacts against a road surface or kerb.”

 Careful analysis of the facts and, quite possibly, expert evidence from a cycle helmet specialist and/or a medical expert will be required to consider the issues of causation involving cyclist and helmet.
 Froom v Butcher did not advocate a set percentage reduction to reflect the contributory negligence of the non-seatbelt wearing passenger.
 Litigants would do well to remember this.
 Causation must always be shown and for a 25% reduction to be appropriate must show that injury would have been avoided altogether.
 In the case of Froom the reduction was 20%.
 Consideration was given to the extent injury would have been prevented.
 Medical evidence was required.